ubrandrew/eda-style/README.md

 # eda-style
-Playing around with event driven architecture
+Experimenting with event driven architectures using Kafka